-Our demonstrations will take place in the cities of Antwerp (BE) and the city of Aachen (DE) and Heerlen/Maastricht (NL) as part of the MAHHL trans-border region.
-The de-risking exercise will take place at the BVLOS DronePort test-facility in Sint-Truiden, BE).
+Our demonstrations will take place in the cities Antwerp (BE), Aachen (DE) and Heerlen/Maastricht (NL) as part of the MAHHL trans-border region.
+The de-risking exercise will take place at the BVLOS DronePort test-facility in Sint-Truiden (BE).
 We will further validate results achieved by enhancing the real demonstrations through large-scale simulations in order to test the maximum airspace capacity and then further validating our results by simulating demonstrations in two additional locations in Europe, namely Athens, Greece and Prague, Czech Republic.
 Lessons learnt will be documented in a Performance Assessment and recommendations report, providing refinements to the current U-space architecture principles and creating measurable indicators for UAM which will enable Smart Cities to include UAM in their Transport Roadmaps and set relevant measurable goals aligned with the current Smart City concept and standards.

 The SAFIR-Med project’s vision is to achieve safe, sustainable, socially accepted and socially beneficial urban air mobility.
 SAFIR-Med represents all value chain actors and stakeholder as either project partner (ATC, USPs, Operators, UAS Manufacturers, cities) or formal associate partner (major customers, technology & service providers) at a representative international level.
 Five unmanned UAV platforms (passenger eVTOL, Hydrogen fuel cell VTOL, AED medical drone, X8 medical transport) will be combined with manned aviation in real life exercises validating technology in real urban environment.

 Help urban authorities realise their role and make their first steps in the UAS world

 Improve infrastructure contributing to safer transport with a positive social impact

 Ensure sustainable infrastructure that is beneficial for society and environmentally friendly